romanomj/mahjong-manager/README.md

     *   **Persistence:** Game state is saved automatically to a local database, so you can restart the server without losing progress.
 *   **Player Guide:** A comprehensive reference table for Hong Kong Mahjong scoring (Faan values, English/Chinese names, pronunciations).
 *   **Rules:** Basic instructions on how to play and turn structure.
+*   **Lucky Blessings:** Fun random events that can trigger between rounds to "bless" a player with extra luck (visual effects and audio).
 *   **Local Multi-Device Support:** Players can connect to the server via their phones on the local network to view their own reference guides or control the game.

 ## Tech Stack